open-feature/community/governance-charter.md

 ### Eligibility for voting

-All Members are eligible to vote for the governance committee members.
+All organization members are eligible to vote for the governance committee members.

 ### Election process